Danville pool renovations push back opening

-“It may not be people from Indianapolis that are coming here to use our pool,” Cole said.
-“But people from the smaller towns in the area will have something right in their backyard or that their neighbor has that they can visit.”
+“It may not be the people from Indianapolis that are coming here to our pool,” Cole said.
+“But people from the smaller towns in the area will have something right in their backyard or that their neighbor has that they can come visit.”

 Cole is also hoping to lower the cost of renovations from $12.6 million to $11 million.
 Opening day is expected to be Memorial Day of 2024.